banche/benchmark/README.md

 - try to make benchmark.py more generic
     - it only works for cases called with `BENCHMARK_TEMPLATE()->Arg`
     - it should support several input files
-    - it should be able to read from stdin
 - add benchmarks for other containers